 The crypto market in Australia has developed to the point that it can respond to the individual needs of crypto traders accordingly.
 Put simply, if you’re a newbie and want to follow the usual path, you’ll probably buy your first Bitcoin through a cryptocurrency exchange.

 In fact, exchanges are always a good choice.
 Even if you turn into an experienced Bitcoin trader, the majority of these exchanges offer upgraded versions of their trading platforms.
 On the other hand, if you favor cash, in Brisbane you can find several legit ways to buy Bitcoin with this method.
 At the end of the day, it’s all up to you.
 We’re here to discuss the most reliable purchasing methods you should take into account:

 - Buy Bitcoin with Cash (via an OTC Broker)

 - Buy Bitcoin from a Bitcoin ATM (BATM)

 Buy Bitcoin on Cryptocurrency Exchanges

 A cryptocurrency exchange is an integral part of how traders access, buy, sell, or exchange their Bitcoin.
 So, what makes for a reputable exchange platform?
 Mainly, it has to be secure, user-friendly, and cost-effective.
-We also considered the variety of funding sources and the time it takes to process a transaction and prepared a helpful list of the Best Crypto Exchanges in Australia for 2021.
+We also considered the variety of funding sources and the time it takes to process a transaction and prepared a helpful list of the Best Crypto Exchanges in Australia.

 The Australian-based exchange platform Swyftx has satisfied all the criteria mentioned above.
 For that reason, we’ll use it as a model to illustrate how to buy Bitcoin in four simple steps.